 Download Digital Editions here

 Sample a Previous Article from Progress Magazine

-The Short Stories section is always full of goodies.
-The back cover showpieces an important Georgist figure from our grand history like Sir Stamford Raffles (PDF, 315KB).
-Once you’ve read an edition of Progress you will be full of new insights to enliven any dinner party.
+The Short Stories section is a good place to start.
+Each edition showcases an important Georgist figure from our grand history like Sir Stamford Raffles (PDF, 315KB).

 We also have a vast array of journals from around the world.
 It is remarkable to sit back and enjoy the writings of the ‘Strolling Reporter’ and his investigations into economic segregation in Harlem (1942).
 With just a quick flick you can soon be back in 1893, reading about “The Modern Juggernaut” or standing in Carnegie Hall, New York with our on the spot reporter at the first political convention for Women’s Suffrage (Chicago’s ‘The Public’, Nov 5, 1909)